 This course is meant to cover general and specific principles of immunology, epidemiology, pathogenic microbiology, and parasitology.
 The course relies heavily on student interpretation of scientific literature.
 Prerequisite: BIOL 3014 or 2604, eight hours of Chemistry, Junior Standing.
-Spring of Odd years.
+Fall of even years.

 4341-4342.
-Laboratory Teaching Internship.
+Laboratory Peer Instructor.

-Student interns will assist the instructor in the preparation and instruction of a laboratory course.
-Interns will engage in individual and small group instruction during laboratory, will be prepared to answer questions related to weekly lab exercises, and will assist in the preparation, administration, and grading of lab assignments and exams.
-Student interns may be required to design a laboratory exercise and/or create exam questions.
-A limit of two hours of teaching internship credit may be applied to the requirements for a major or minor.
+Student peer instructors will assist the instructor in the preparation and instruction of a laboratory course.
+Peer instructors will engage in individual and small group instruction during laboratory, will be prepared to answer questions related to weekly lab exercises, and will assist in the preparation, administration, and grading of lab assignments and exams.
+Student peer instructors may be required to design a laboratory exercise and/or create exam questions.
+A limit of two hours of peer instructor credit may be applied to the requirements for a major or minor.
 Prerequisites: Permission of instructor.
 On Demand.